FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Introduction

 \section{Introduction}

 This work is motivated by solving the following optimization problem arising in many ML applications in a {\bf federated learning (FL)} setting:

-where $\S_1$ and $\S_2$ denote two sets of data points that are distributed over many machines, $\w$ denotes the model parameter of a prediction function $h(\w,\cdot)\in\R^{d_o}$, $f(\cdot)$ is a deterministic function that could be linear or non-linear (possibly non-convex), and $\ell(\w,\z, \z') = \ell(h(\w, \z), h(\w,\z'))$ denotes a pairwise loss that only depends the prediction outputs of the input data $\z, \z'$.
-We refer to the above problem as compositional pairwise risk (CPR) minimization problem.
-It belongs to a family of machine learning problems called X-risk minimization~\citep{DBLP:journals/corr/abs-2206-00439}.
+where $\S_1$ and $\S_2$ denote two sets of data points that are distributed over many machines, $\w$ denotes the model of a prediction function $h(\w,\cdot)\in\R^{d_o}$, $f(\cdot)$ is a deterministic function that could be linear or non-linear (possibly non-convex), and $\ell(\w,\z, \z') = \ell(h(\w, \z), h(\w,\z'))$ denotes a pairwise loss that only depends on the prediction outputs of the input data $\z, \z'$.
+The above problem belongs to a broader family of machine learning problems called deep X-risk optimization (DXO)~\citep{DBLP:journals/corr/abs-2206-00439}.
+We provide details of some X-risk minimization applications in Appendix \ref{app:applicaitons}.